 Acknowledgements

-We especially thank the numerous researchers who helped to collect the data used here, in particular Jennifer C. McGarvey, Jonathan R. Thomspon, and Victoria Meakem for original collection and processing of cores.
+We especially thank the numerous researchers who helped to collect the data used here, in particular Jennifer C. McGarvey, Jonathan R. Thompson, and Victoria Meakem for original collection and processing of cores.
 Thanks also to Camila Medeiros for guidance on hydraulic and functional trait measurements, Edward Brzostek’s lab for collaboration on leaf sampling, and Maya Prestipino for data collection.
 Funding for the establishment of the SCBI ForestGEO Large Forest Dynamics Plot was provided by the Smithsonian-led Forest Global Earth Observatory (ForestGEO), the Smithsonian Institution, and the HSBC Climate Partnership.
 This study was funded by ForestGEO, a Virginia Native Plant Society grant to KAT and AJT, and support from the Harvard Forest and National Science Foundation which supports the PalEON project (NSF EF-1241930) for NP.

 Author Contribution